sanamumer/Scaffold-Eth-2-BuildBear/README.md

 ## Documentation

-Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.
+Visit [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.

-To know more about its features, check out our [website](https://scaffoldeth.io).

-## Contributing to Scaffold-ETH 2

-We welcome contributions to Scaffold-ETH 2!

-Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH 2.
+Visit [docs](https://docs.buildbear.io/docs/intro) to learn how to start building with BuildBear.

+# 💬 Support Chat

+Join the telegram [support chat 💬](https://t.me/Web3_dApp_Developers) or buidlguidl [discord](https://discord.gg/pRsr6rwG) to ask questions and find others building with 🏗 scaffold-eth!